Cloudlifter (Is It Worth It, SM7B Mic, Fethead Comparison) (2023)

 In such cases, the Cloudlifter is perfect to pair with the SM7B.
 Its additional gain means that your preamp can now easily drive it without having to push its gain nearly as much.
 The Cloudlifter can thus help you get cleaner recordings and ease the aforementioned issues on stage.

 This is not to say that it is essential for using the SM7B.
 If you have high-quality preamps that can pump a lot of gain without getting noisy, you might not need the Cloudlifter’s assistance.
-On the other hand, maybe you do not mind recording with a cranked interface because you’ve got a noise reduction plugin that can get rid of the additional noise in post.
+On the other hand, maybe you do not mind recording with a cranked interface because you’ve got a noise reduction plugin that can get rid of the additional noise in the post.

-Either way, if you can spare the money, the Cloudlifter can be a very useful in a pinch, and generally just a great tool to carry around given its portable ruggedness.
+Either way, if you can spare the money, the Cloudlifter can be very useful in a pinch, and generally just a great tool to carry around given its portable ruggedness.